settings icon

 Answer

-There are two passages in the Mosaic Law that forbid the wearing of different types of fabric; that is, the wearing of blended fabrics—those woven from two different materials.
+Two passages in the Mosaic Law forbid wearing clothing made of different types of fabric; that is, blended fabrics—those woven from two different materials.

-Leviticus 19:19 says, “Keep my decrees.
+Leviticus 19:19: “Keep my decrees.
 Do not mate different kinds of animals.
 Do not plant your field with two kinds of seed.
 Do not wear clothing woven of two kinds of material.”

-And Deuteronomy 22:9–11 commands, “Do not plant two kinds of seed in your vineyard; if you do, not only the crops you plant but also the fruit of the vineyard will be defiled.
+Deuteronomy 22:9–11: “Do not plant two kinds of seed in your vineyard; if you do, not only the crops you plant but also the fruit of the vineyard will be defiled.
 Do not plow with an ox and a donkey yoked together.
 Do not wear clothes of wool and linen woven together.”

-While the Deuteronomy passage specifically forbids wearing a woven garment of wool and linen, the Leviticus passage seems broader, forbidding clothes woven of two different types of fabric, no matter what the material.
-However, wool and linen would have been the primary options for the ancient Israelite when it came to making thread for weaving.
-Woolen thread would have been made from the hair of a sheep or goat, although today it is made from a variety of other animals as well (llamas, alpacas, etc.).
-Linen was made from fibers contained in the stalk of the flax plant (see Joshua 2:6).
-There is no evidence that ancient Israel cultivated cotton, and of course they did not have synthetics like nylon or polyester.
-Thus, we can assume that wool and linen are in view in the Leviticus passage, even though the materials are not specifically stated.
+The Deuteronomy passage is more specific in its rule against wearing a wool-and-linen weave.
+The Leviticus passage gives the broader prohibition, forbidding clothes woven of two different types of fabric.
+Leviticus does not specify what material is used.
+Wool and linen would have been the primary options for the ancient Israelite when making thread for weaving.
+Wool is animal-based.
+In Moses’ day, woolen thread would have been made from the hair of a sheep or goat (today it is made from a variety of other animals, too, such as llamas and alpacas).
+Linen is plant-based and was made from the flax plant (see Joshua 2:6).
+There is no evidence that ancient Israel cultivated cotton, and they did not have synthetics like nylon or polyester.

-Neither passage says anything about wearing two garments made of different kinds of material.
-For example, a linen undergarment worn with a woolen outer garment may have been acceptable.
-Nor do the commandments say anything about clothing that is not woven, such as leather or animal skins, being used with a lining made of wool or linen.
-The prohibition pertains only to wearing a single garment woven with both wool and linen.
+Neither passage says anything about wearing two different garments made of different kinds of material.
+So, a linen undergarment worn with a woolen outer garment may have been acceptable.
+Nor do the commandments say anything about clothing that is not woven, such as leather or animal skins, being sewn to a lining made of wool or linen.
+The law’s prohibition pertained only to wearing a single garment woven with both wool and linen.

-So, is it wrong for a Christian today to wear clothing made of two different types of material?
-The clear and unequivocal answer is “no.” As we have seen, the prohibition was only for linen and wool, which would be uncommon today, anyway.
-Other types of blends were simply not in view.
-Beyond that, the prohibition was for ancient Israel, not for the New Testament Christian.
+Is it wrong for a Christian today to wear clothing made of two different types of material?
+The clear and unequivocal answer is “no.” The prohibition against blended fabric was for ancient Israel living under the law, not for the New Testament Christian in the age of grace.
 The ceremonial laws for ancient Israel as recorded in the Old Testament simply do not apply today.

 Return to: